subhadipchowdhury/subhadipchowdhury.github.io/mentoring/index.md

 * *Isometric Immersion: Hilbert's Theorem and the Case of the Hyperbolic Plane* - Michael Curran '22 (Mathematics)

-* *Exploring the Power of Generative Architectures such as GANs, Transformers, and VQGAN+CLIP through the Construction of an Illustrated Storybook Generator* - Ussama Mustafa '23 (Mathematics & Coputer Science) [:Abstract](#x-ussama-23)
+* *Exploring the Power of Generative Architectures such as GANs, Transformers, and VQGAN+CLIP through the Construction of an Illustrated Storybook Generator* - Ussama Mustafa '23 (Mathematics & Computer Science) [:Abstract](#x-ussama-23)

 * *In Hot Water!
 Using Numerical Analysis to show the Effects of Climate Change on the Great Lakes* - Molly Likins '22 (Mathematics)  [:Abstract](#x-molly-22)